davidbeckonline/pegel-konstanz_website/content/_index.en.md

 ## Forecast

 The forecast below is a direct copy from the [website of the Landesanstalt für Umwelt Baden-Württemberg](https://www.hvz.baden-wuerttemberg.de/pegel.html?id=00007) (LUBW).
+As all data on this website, also the LUBW data is given without guarantee.

 As this graph is graph is only available in German, we add an English translation here: